Diffuse supernova neutrinos at underground laboratories: Perspectives: what can be learned and how?

 \subsection{Testing \n\ flavor conversion}

-The sensitivity of the \df\ to \n\ oscillation effects, and therefore to the oscillation parameters $\theta_{13}$ and the mass hierarchy (sec. \ref{flavconv}), remains an open question.
+The sensitivity of the \df\ to \n\ oscillation effects, and therefore to the mass hierarchy and to the phenomenology of collective oscillations (sec. \ref{flavconv}), remains an open question.
 Many studies have included conversion effects in predictions of the \df, examining their impact on the rates and energy distributions of events at detectors (sec. \ref{detection}).
 Effects are strong for both quantities, however, what exactly can be concluded on oscillation parameters is not clear, in consideration of the many degeneracies.
-Specifically, event rates have a degeneracy with the the \snr\ and with the total \n\ luminosity, while energy distributions are meaningful only with priors (or a measurement from a galactic \sn) on the originally emitted \n\ fluxes in the different flavors.
-A detailed reconstruction of spectral shapes might resolve this degeneracy to some extent, but only for the larger energy windows of GADZOOKS and of a liquid scintillator detector, provided that they run for at least a decade to accumulate sufficient statistics.
+Specifically, event rates have a degeneracy with the